JARVIS-MoCap/JARVIS-AnnotationTool/README.md

 **Installing our prebuild packages is easy!** Just go to **[our downloads page](https://jarvis-mocap.github.io/jarvis-docs//2021-10-29-downloads.html)** and grab the installer for your operating system.
 We currently support Windows, MacOS and Ubuntu 20.04/18.04.
 Installers for the current and previous versions can also be found under [Releases](https://github.com/JARVIS-MoCap/JARVIS-AnnotationTool/releases).

 If you want to build the tool yourself here's a step by step guide on how to do it.
-If the prebuild OpenCV, Qt and yaml-cpp libraries we ship it with don't work for you there's a guide on how to [build the dependencies](#building-opencv-qt5-and-yaml-cpp-yourself) at the bottom of this page.
-(Please note that the guide is currently not verified, please let us know if you run into any issues!)

 <p align="center">
 <img src="docs/Annotation_Tool_Vid.gif" alt="banner" width="75%"/>